Last Updated on February 21, 2021

 - TRAPS DIRT: The Pool Blaster Aqua Broom traps dirt better than other vacuums.
 Our patented Retention Valve design stops the return of debris into the spa.

-- Ease-adapt handle for easy on-off functionality
+- Curved-body is designed for durability; ease-adapt handle for easy on-off functionality

 These help in keeping the interior of your pool clean from any dirt.
 It’s also one of the most underrated pool cleaning tools.